neonevm/neon-evm.docs/docs/developing/connect_rpc.md

 > Selecting the RPC address an Operator provides assigns your transactions to that Operator.

-One Proxy may be available on different networks (currently, Testnet, Devnet, and Mainnet beta).
+One Proxy may be available on different networks (i.e. Devnet and Mainnet).
 The Proxy interacts with one EVM loader, which can be deployed in different Solana chains.

 To view the available RPC endpoints, expand the card details of the network of your choice.